All Episodes

 Yeah, take an instrument and do a mass spectrometry reading on one of these chemtrails because we know that they are reflecting, refracting light in prismatic rainbow colors that seem to indicate a chemical or petroleum content.

-And I'm often wondered why we couldn't get a mass spectrometry reading on some of these trails.
+And I've often wondered why we couldn't get a mass spectrometry reading on some of these trails on the ground base.

 Yeah.